phoenixframework/phoenix_live_view/guides/client/form-bindings.md

 For these use cases, the `phx-change` input does not concern itself with disabling input editing while an event to the server is in flight.
-When a `phx-change` event is sent to the server, the input tag and parent form tag receive the `phx-change-loading` css class, then the payload is pushed to the server with a `"_target"` param in the root payload containing the keyspace of the input name which triggered the change event.
+When a `phx-change` event is sent to the server, the input tag and parent form tag receive the `phx-change-loading` CSS class, then the payload is pushed to the server with a `"_target"` param in the root payload containing the keyspace of the input name which triggered the change event.